jaovito/foodu-mobile/README.md

 - Clean Architecture (Some things only)

 ## Installation 💻
-First you need to clone the server repository and configure then, if you don't know how configure or you don't understand, you can use the following test server url: `foodu-server-production.up.railway.app` (you need to put it in the .env.json file, I will explain later).
+First you need to clone the server repository and configure then.

 Now you can clone this repository with the following command: